 “It was,” the beaver said, returning to his work.
 “But not anymore.”
 He packed mud on the dam and laid down more branches.

 The Sasquatch took a deep breath, and tried to stay calm.
 “This creates a problem for me.
 When you build a dam, the water becomes stale, and I can’t drink it.”

-“That’s your problem, not mine,” the beaver said sharply.
+“That’s your problem, not mine,” the beaver said.
+Then he slapped his tail in the mud, and it splattered on the Sasquatch’s chest.
 “Go further downstream.
 You can drink all the fresh water you want.”

-“But that’s a long way from my cave,” the Sasquatch complained.
-He decided to be firm and direct.
-“The truth is—you’re destroying the environment.
+“But that’s a long way from my cave,” the Sasquatch said, wiping the mud from his hairy chest.
+He decided to be firm and direct: “The truth is—you’re destroying the environment.
 You started with one dam, and now you have 13.
 You’re a greedy animal.”

 “Just because I have a nice cave doesn’t give you the right to flood miles and miles of the stream.”

-“And you have no right to make endless trails in the forest.
+“And you have no right to make endless trails that zigzag everywhere.
 You know what you are?”

 “What?” the Sasquatch wondered.